donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 ### Pattern 4: the Delegate

+{% callout %}
-A delegate contract plugs into a leader contract; the leader retains a configured reference in a UTxO it owns; and sends a UUT delegate to another contract.
+A delegate contract plugs into a leader contract using a UUT stored at the delegate's script-address.

+The leader remembers the details, in a UTxO owned by the leader; the details point at that delegate address and the UUT, creating a firm linkage between the contracts.

+_The delegate serves a role for the leader/Capo, allowing responsibilities to be divided._
+{% /callout %}

-UUT delegates can have broad independent authority or be tightly constrained.
+UUT-linked delegates can have broad independent authority or be tightly constrained.
 They can be sent to contracts, sent to people, traded to other contracts ...

-... or be narrowly scoped, tying them to specific accounts or contracts and denying their authority unless it's used in prescribed ways.  **As a contract designer, you can choose variations on the theme** and get the results you need.
+... or be narrowly scoped, tying them to specific accounts or contracts.
+The **delegate can then approve transactions, when they're done in proper & prescribed ways** (or, reject them, otherwise).

+As a contract designer, you can also choose variations on the theme to get the results you need.

 ### Pattern 5: Off-chain collaboration and partial transactions